-Administrative staff and Program staff are organized in the following way to deliver child care services.
+Administrative staff and Program staff are organized in the following way to deliver OST services.
 Teachers report to their respective Lead Educator who in turn reports to the Pre-K/K OST Director.
-The Pre-K Director in turn reports to the Director of OST who in turn reports to the YMCA's Director of Child Care Services.
-The Director of Child Care Services is supervised by and reports to the Somerville YMCA Executive Director who in turn reports to the Board of Directors.
+The Pre-K Director in turn reports to the Director of OST who in turn reports to the Y's VP of Child Development & Education.
+The VP of Child Development & Education is supervised by and reports to the Somerville Y President and CEO who in turn reports to the Board of Directors.